 As part of its satisfactory progress policy, Lem Community College has a provision for academic probation.
 The first time a student fails to meet the satisfactory progress standards, he or she receives a notice from the school, and is put on academic probation for one term or payment period.
 The student can receive aid during this period, but isn't allowed to enroll more than half time.
-If the student doesn't meet the satisfactory progress standards at the end of the probationary term, he or she loses eligibility for any subsequent payments, until he or she meets the satisfactory progress standards again.
+If the student doesn't meet the satisfactory progress standards at the end of the probationary term, she loses eligibility for any subsequent payments until she meets the satisfactory progress standards again.

-Other Elements
+Other elements

-A school's satisfactory progress policy must explain how withdrawals, grades of "incomplete," courses that are repeated, transfer courses, and noncredit remedial coursework affect the academic progress determination.
-A school must also establish procedures that enable the student to appeal a determination that finds him or her not to be making satisfactory progress.
+A school's satisfactory progress policy must explain how withdrawals, grades of "incomplete," repeated courses, transfer courses, and noncredit remedial coursework affect the academic progress determination.
+A school must also establish procedures that enable the student to appeal a determination that finds him not to be making satisfactory progress.
 For students ultimately judged not to be making satisfactory progress, the school must establish specific procedures that enable such students to once again meet satisfactory progress standards.

-The quantitative and qualitative standards used to judge academic progress must be cumulative and must include all periods of the student's enrollment.
-Even periods in which the student did not receive SFA funds must be counted.
-Transfer credit hours must be counted as well, so that transfer students are not given more time than other students to complete the program.
-A school cannot set a maximum time frame based on hours attempted and then have a policy to routinely exclude certain hours attempted, such as hours taken during a summer session, from its determinations of satisfactory academic progress.
+Generally the quantitative and qualitative standards used to judge academic progress must be cumulative and include all periods of the student's enrollment.
+Even periods in which the student did not receive FSA funds must be counted.
+However, a school may allow a student who switches degree programs to "start over" regarding the quantitative standard (but not the qualitative standard), though minimally any courses taken that apply to the new program must be counted.
+Similarly, a school must at least count those transfer credits that apply toward the current program, though it may count all credits from the previous school.
+A school cannot set a maximum time frame based on hours attempted and then have a policy to routinely exclude certain hours attempted, such as hours taken during a summer session, from the satisfactory academic progress check.